AbhishekKhot/SOCIAL_X/README.md

 Google and Facebook Signin

-Email and password Signin
+Email and password Signin and password reset functions

-News Article shwon in App
+News Article shown in App

 Tech Used